Ratatouille (film): Box office

-In its opening weekend in North America, Ratatouille opened in 3,940 theaters and debuted at number one with $47.2 million, the lowest Pixar opening since A Bug's Life.
-When the film opened, it topped at the box office ahead of 20th Century Fox's Live Free or Die Hard.
+In its opening weekend in North America, Ratatouille opened in 3,940 theaters and debuted at number one with $47.2 million, the lowest Pixar opening since A Bug's Life in 1998.
+When the film opened, it topped the box office ahead of 20th Century Fox's Live Free or Die Hard.
 Ratatouille was the first non-sequel film to reach the number one spot since Disturbia debuted two months earlier.
 The film only stayed in its position for a few days before being taken by Transformers.
 In France, where the film is set, the film broke the record for the biggest debut for an animated film and dethroned Titanic for the most consecutive weeks at the top of the box office.
 In the United Kingdom, the film debuted at number one with sales over £4 million.
 The film grossed $206.4 million in the United States and Canada and a total of $623.7 million worldwide, making it the seventh-highest-grossing Pixar film.